chaincodelabs/bitcoinperf/README.md

 This repository consists of a few components

+- a haphazard Python script for running high-level Bitcoin Core benchmarks which POSTs results to codespeed,
 - a [codespeed](https://github.com/chaincodelabs/codespeed) installation which
   collects and presents benchmarking results in a web interface, and
-- a haphazard Python script for running high-level Bitcoin Core benchmarks which POSTs results to codespeed, and
 - a Grafana interface for presenting the benchmark results.

 The benchmarks which are monitored are